If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 How we undertake the initial phase of assessment

-1 Gather information
+1 Gather and analyse information to build our understanding

 Section 17 of the Oranga Tamariki Act 1989 gives us discretion to determine whether it is necessary or desirable to investigate concerns reported under section 15.
 However, this is not the same as investigating the concerns (which happens in a child and family assessment or investigation) and there are different parameters for the enquiries we can make with others during the initial phase of assessment.